Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 This is an autosomal dominant genetic disease resulting from GNAI3 or PLCB4 gene defects.
 This affects facial development especially the 1st an...

 Gunal-Seber-Basaran syndrome is an exceedingly rare presentation of multiple bone islands, i.e. osteopoikilosis.
-It is characterized by dacryocystitis due to lacrimal canal stenosis with osteopoikilosis 1-3.
+It is characterised by dacryocystitis due to lacrimal canal stenosis with osteopoikilosis 1-3.
 This syndrome has an autosomal dominant inheritance 2,3.

 History and etymology